The Pros and Cons of Startup Business Loans

 1. You’ll Have Money to Start Your Business

-Starting a business requires enough working capital to afford initial expenses, such as inventory, equipment, payroll, rent, and other necessary costs.
-Depending on your business’s industry, you may need more than you can borrow from savings, family, or credit cards to get off the ground.
+Starting a business requires enough working capital to afford initial expenses, such as inventory, real estate, equipment, payroll, and other necessary costs.
+Depending on your business’s industry, you may need more funds than you can borrow from savings, family, or credit cards to get off the ground.

 If your business requires a large initial investment, such as inventory or equipment, a startup loan may be one way to get needed funds.
-That way, you can make sure that your putting your best foot forward as you start this new venture and have the needed funds to make it happen.
+That way, you can make sure that you’re putting your best foot forward as you start this new venture.

 2. You Can Retain Ownership

-A startup business loan may be an alternative to seeking investors, who may ask for a share of equity in your company.
-By funding your venture with a loan, you’ll have more leeway when considering potential partnerships.
+A startup business loan may be an alternative to seeking investor financing, who may ask for a share of equity in your company.
+By funding your venture with a traditional loan, you’ll have more leeway when considering potential partnerships.
 For example, you’ll have the option to choose investors based on strategy, rather than monetary value.

 Also, it’s important to note that investors may have the power to make other decisions that directly affect your business.
 If you feel strongly about maintaining control over your business, applying for a startup loan may be a better option.